julsam/dungeon-builder/README.md

 }
 ```

+## Tips
-Also check the `makePortal()` function if you want to change or add more types of doors (hole in the wall, opened door, closed door, secret door)
+ * Check the `makePortal()` function if you want to change or add more types of doors (hole in the wall, opened door, closed door, secret door).
+ * If you want the starting room, from where the algorithm built everything, it's the first room in the `mapArr` array.
+The array is sorted from the first room created to the last one.